SJSU272Lab/Horo/Documents/WebsiteTexts.md

 ##Our Teachers

-1. Philip Moz - Electrician Coach
+1. Philip Moz - Electrician Coach -
 With over 2 decades of experience in working with big organizations like GE, GMC etc Philip is here to teach you the fundamental skills required to be a electrician.

-2. Dayna McKenzie - Baking Coach
+2. Dayna McKenzie - Baking Coach -
 After running her own business for over a decade, Dayna is here to coach you about her best skill, baking.

-3. John Harmon - Plumbing Coach
+3. John Harmon - Plumbing Coach -
 John runs his own service business in the plumbing industry.
 And he does it best.

-4. Michael Wolfhard - Painting
+4. Michael Wolfhard - Painting Coach -
 Michael's work has been recognized internationally for various reasons.
 He is here to teach you why and how.

+##Courses

+1. Plumbing Course

+###Brief Intro
+This course is designed for anyone who wants to learn about modern-day plumbing.
+Plumbers are responsible for installing safe and efficient plumbing systems, which reduces the spread of diseases and improves sanitation.
+Learners who are interested in knowing how plumbing systems work and the advancements made in the trade will also benefit from the information provided in the course.

+###Instructor
+John Harmon

+###Start Date
+1 Dec 2017

+###Contents -

+Module 1: The Plumbing Profession

+Module 2: Plumbing Safety

+Module 3: Hazard Communication

+Module 4: Basic Tool Safety and Working Environment

+Module 5: Plumbing Tools

+Module 6: Plumbing Math

+Module 7: Plumbing Drawings

+Module 8: Diploma in Plumbing First Assessment

+Module 9: Plastic Pipes and Fittings

+Module 10: Copper Pipes and Fittings

+Module 11: Cast-Iron Pipes and Fittings

+Module 12: Carbon Steel Pipes and Fittings

+Module 13: Corrugated Stainless Steel Tubing (CSST)

+Module 14: Fixtures and Faucets

+Module 15: Drain, Waste, Vent (DWV) Systems

+Module 16: Water Distribution Systems